 Epidural anesthesia is currently the most popular anesthesia method during labor.
 An anesthesiologist or Certified Registered Nurse Anesthetist (CRNA) inserts a thin catheter into the epidural space in the spine and then infuses medication.

-Epidural anesthesia gives both pain relief and decreased sensation in the portion of your body (lower abdomen) that works so hard during labor!
+Epidural anesthesia gives pain relief and decreased sensation in the portion of your body (lower abdomen) that works so hard during labor!

 Epidural medications usually combine local anesthesia, typically your “numbing” medications: bupivacaine or lidocaine.
 They may be given concurrently with narcotics like fentanyl.